 In AY 2017-2018, 100% of candidates met target and scored "Target" on the rubric.
-Based on changes made from analyzing the results the previous year, scores improved in AY 2017-2018.
-Although all candidates met target in 2017-2018, program faculty examined the evidence to determine student learning in each area, and additional videos and resources will be added to provide learner support.
+Based on changes made from analyzing the results the previous year, scores improved in AY 2018-2019.
+Although all candidates met target in 2018-2019, program faculty examined the evidence to determine student learning in each area, and additional videos and resources will be added in 2019-2020 to provide learner support.
 Such ongoing program improvement effort will positively enhance candidates' knowledge and skills relating to early childhood curriculum, development, and assessment.